yoctoproject/poky/documentation/ref-manual/variables.rst

       :term:`TESTIMAGE_FAILED_QA_ARTIFACTS`  lists space-separated paths on the
       target to retrieve onto the host.

+   :term:`TESTSDK_SUITES`
+      When using the :ref:`ref-classes-testsdk` class, the
+      :term:`TESTSDK_SUITES` variable can be used to control the list of test modules to run.
+The default value for this variable is an empty string and all test modules that can be found are run.

    :term:`THISDIR`
       The directory in which the file BitBake is currently parsing is located.
 Do not manually set this variable.